torvalds/linux/Documentation/scheduler/sched-util-clamp.rst

 1. Introduction
 ===============

-Utilization clamping, also known as util clamp or uclamp, is a scheduler feature that allows user space to help in managing the performance requirement of tasks.
+Utilization clamping, also kanalwn as util clamp or uclamp, is a scheduler feature that allows user space to help in managing the performance requirement of tasks.
 It was introduced in v5.3 release.
 The CGroup support was merged in v5.4.

 Uclamp is a hinting mechanism that allows the scheduler to understand the performance requirements and restrictions of the tasks, thus it helps the scheduler to make a better decision.
-And when schedutil cpufreq governor is used, util clamp will influence the CPU frequency selection as well.
+And when schedutil cpufreq goveranalr is used, util clamp will influence the CPU frequency selection as well.

 Since the scheduler and schedutil are both driven by PELT (util_avg) signals,